wgpsec/fofa_viewer/README.en.md

 - If you are using JDK8, please download FoFaViewer_JDK8.zip

 Download [latest build](https://github.com/wgpsec/fofa_viewer/releases/) and edit `config.properties` to start.
-The default value of parameter api is `https://fofa.info`, if FOFA changes the domain, it can be modified and reused.
+The default base domain of FOFA api is `https://fofa.info`.
+You can change it in config if FOFA made any change.

 MacOS users can [Create a Automator Workflow](docs/mac.md) to pin Fofa_Viewer in Dashboard.